 A problem is an unknown cause of multiple incidents, which stem from the same root cause.
-Solving a problem includes understanding said cause, and resolving it in a manner which resolves all of the incidents which stemmed from the problem.
-To use a simple analogy: If an incident is like a symptom, than a problem is like a disease.
-The problem needs to be written in a clear and simple language, which explains it in laymen terms.
+Solving a problem includes understanding said cause, and resolving it in a manner that resolves all of the incidents which stemmed from the problem.
+To use a simple analogy: If an incident is like a symptom, then a problem is like a disease.
+The problem needs to be written in clear and simple language, which explains it in laymen’s terms.

-The goal of this section is to list all the employees who raised an incident which stemmed from the problem, and when they reported it.
-This will help in analysing the time when the problem first appeared.
+The goal of this section is to list all the employees who raised an incident that stemmed from the problem, and when they reported it.
+This will help in analyzing the time when the problem first appeared.
 The more incidents reported, the easier it will be to diagnose the problem.
-Hence it is recommended to repeat similar incidents in the catalogue.
+Hence it is recommended to repeat similar incidents in the catalog.

 Corrective Action Taken